Team26SWP/InnoAlias/docs/API.md

 Creates a new game session.
 Requires authentication.

 **Body** (`application/json`)
-- `host_id`: string - The ID of the user hosting the game.
 - `number_of_teams`: integer - The number of teams in the game (e.g., `1` for a free-for-all, `2` or more for team play).
 - `deck`: array of strings - The list of words to be used in the game.
 - `words_amount`: integer *(optional)* - Limit the number of words taken from the deck.